December 26, 2025

 - Index funds

-- Stocks (held for many years)
+- Stocks held for many years

 - Public Provident Fund (PPF)

-- Retirement-oriented plans
+- Retirement-oriented investment plans

 Benefits of Long-Term Investing